Corey Blackett-Taylor: Derby County

 After Blackett-Taylor's loan finished and he signed permanently for Derby on 1 July 2024.
 Blackett-Taylor sustained an injury in pre-season which ruled him out for first month of the season; upon his return he found it hard to break into the matchday squad.
 Blackett-Taylor would score his first goal in Derby's 3–2 loss to Norwich City on 28 September 2024.
 Blackett-Taylor sustained a hamstring injury against Cardiff City on 25 January 2025.
 He returned to fitness in April 2025.
 Blackett-Taylor made 13 appearances, scoring once during the 2024–25 season.

 Ahead of the 2025–26 season Blackett-Taylor hit impressive form during pre-season, scoring in each of Derby's five pre-season friendlies.
 Blackett-Taylor started Derby first game of the season against Stoke City and provided the assist to Derby's only goal of the match scored by Carlton Morris, however in the same game he was forced off the pitch with a hamstring injury which after tests was confirmed would leave him out of action for six weeks.
+He returned to first team action after two months and played 10 times for the first team during the season.

+Bolton Wanderers (loan)

+On 27 January 2026, Blackett-Taylor joined League One side Bolton Wanderers on loan until the end of the season.
+On 31 January 2026, Blackett-Taylor scored on his Bolton debut, scoring the only goal in a 1–0 win at AFC Wimbledon.
+On 14 March 2026, Blackett-Taylor sustained a thigh injury in Bolton's match at Rotherham United, results from a scan after this match were described as "serious" and Blackett-Taylor returned to Derby for rehabilitation after scoring twice from seven appearances at Bolton Wanderers.
+Bolton won promotion to the Championship at the end of the season via the play-offs.